 Use principles of two pendulums in motion to play a fun trick on your friends.

 While many magicians rely on the arts of deception or slight of hand to baffle their audience, we like to use principles of science to achieve the same effect.
-With the Pendulum Stop trick, you’ll use the sympathetic motion of two pendulums to make your friends think they've developed telekinetic powers… or are a Jedi… we'll leave that part up to them.
+With the Pendulum Stopper trick, you’ll use the sympathetic motion of two pendulums to make energy appear to switch places .
 All you need are some household items and you’ll be fooling people in no time at all!

 - String or yarn

 Carefully poke a hole in the lid of each of the film canisters using the scissors.
 A corkscrew or ice pick can also work great here.